 Agriculture, Aquaculture, Forestry and Food

-Owner/operator farmers, foresters, and fishers are primary stewards of the land and sea and we encourage related agricultural skills, careers, businesses, infrastructure, and lifestyles that are essential to our country’s survival.
+Owner/operator farmers, foresters, and fishers are primary stewards of the land and sea.
+Agricultural skills, careers, businesses, infrastructure, and lifestyles are essential to our country’s survival.

 Land use management and zoning are effective tools to reduce carbon emissions and energy use and to protect the quality of resources held in common for the benefit of the greater community, region, sensitive environments, and agricultural viability indefinitely into the future.